william-phan-vn/study-data-structure-and-algorithm/udacity/asm-3_basic-algorithms/explainations.md

 We used the constant space in the for loop, so the space complexity is O(1).

 ## Problem 7.
 HTTPRouter using a Trie
-We use a Trie like problem 5.
-But we just find a specific item instead of list down all.
+We use a Trie structure to resolve this problem.
+It has 2 main functions:
+- split_path(): loop through the path characters to get parts.
+It takes O(n) time and O(n) space.
+- add_handler(): loop through the parts to add children node and handler.
+It takes O(n) time and O(n) space.
+- lookup(): loop through the part to check if the path is valid, then return the handler.
+It takes O(n) time and O(1) space.

-So it's time complexity is O(n), and space complexity is O(n)
+So the overall time complexity is O(n), and space complexity is O(n).